ntpa/fantasy-stat-track/README.md

 - Add testing suite to the project
 - Visualize the data, create insights, get information from multiple seasons
-- Include other fantasy football providers, such as ESPN and Yahoo

 **This application is in no way sponsored and/or endorsed by NFL Fantasy or its affiliates**